241 Germania

 241 Germania is a very large main-belt asteroid.
+It was discovered by Robert Luther on 12 September 1884 in Düsseldorf.
+Germania is named after Germany.

+The object measures approximately 169 to 182 km in diameter and rotates on its axis once every 16 hours.
 It is classified as a B-type asteroid and is probably composed of dark, primitive carbonaceous material.

+Discovery

-It was discovered by Robert Luther on 12 September 1884 in Düsseldorf.
+Germania was discovered by Robert Luther on 12 September 1884 in Düsseldorf.

+Naming

-Germania is the Latin name for Germany.
+The object is named after Germany, Germania is the Latin name for Germany.

+Observations

+The observation arc of Germania began on 24 November 1884 and was last observed on 14 April 2026.
+Giving it a long observation arc of 141 years.
+In these 141 years, Germania has been observed 6571 times.